Everybody's Got Something to Hide Except Me and My Monkey: Background

 "Everybody's Got Something to Hide Except Me and My Monkey" was one of many songs written by John Lennon in or shortly after the Beatles' return from Rishikesh in India, where they studied Transcendental Meditation with Maharishi Mahesh Yogi.
 The lyrics contain some of the Maharishi's favourite sayings relating to the meditation experience.
-According to George Harrison, aside from the reference to a monkey, the lyrics were almost entirely taken from the Maharishi's pronouncements; Harrison gave "Everybody's got something to hide" and "Come on is such a joy" as examples of their teacher's pet sayings.
+According to George Harrison, aside from the reference to a monkey, the lyrics were almost entirely taken from the Maharishi's pronouncements; Harrison gave "Everybody's got something to hide" and "Come on, it's such a joy" as examples of their teacher's pet sayings.
 In the case of the latter, the Maharishi's full teaching was: "Come on.
 It's such a joy.
 Take it easy.
 Take it as it comes.
 Enjoy!"

 Lennon's comments on the song in 1980 confuse chronological events, since it predates his relationship with Yoko Ono and the start of recording for the Beatles' self-titled double album (also known as the "White Album").
 He said the lyrics addressed his bandmates' disapproval of his affair with Ono, which began soon after he and his wife Cynthia returned from India.
 According to Lennon's recollection:

 That was just a sort of nice line that I made into a song.
 It was about me and Yoko.
 Everybody seemed to be paranoid except for us two, who were in the glow of love.
 Everything is clear and open when you're in love.
 Everybody was sort of tense around us: you know, "What is she doing here at the session?
 Why is she with him?"
 All this sort of madness is going on around us because we just happened to want to be together all the time.

 Paul McCartney believed that the song was about heroin, as the term "monkey" is often associated with the drug.
 McCartney said: "John started talking about fixes and monkeys.
 It was a harder terminology, which the rest of us weren't into."
 (Note: In his book The Beatles Forever, Nicholas Schaffner comments that, while it was highly unlikely to have been an inspiration on Lennon, part of the negative public reaction to Ono's arrival in the Beatles' circle included posters depicting her as "a monster with a monkey face riding upon poor John's stooped back, her talons digging inextricably into his shoulders".)
 Lennon referred to the song in the final interview he gave before his murder in December 1980, saying: "As I put it in my last incarnation, 'Everybody's Got Something to Hide Except Me and My Monkey'.
 It means really that one cannot be absolutely oneself in public, because the fact that you're in public makes you ... you have to have some kind of defence, or whatever it is."